nouaim/ecommerce-sample/README.md

 # notes

+- You can either log in or visit the site as a guest.
+- if you do not see certain buttons, it indicates that you are logged in with a user account that lacks the necessary permissions.

-- when the creattion of the product happends it will redirect to the page with the id of the new product.
-It will be 404 because the FakeStoreApi doesn't provide the ability to store new data as stated in its docs
+- when the creattion of the product happens it will redirect to the page with the "id" of the new product.
+It will be 404 because the Fake Store Api doesn't provide the ability to store new data as stated in its docs

 > "Note: Posted data will not really insert into the database and just return a fake id." source: https://github.com/keikaavousi/fake-store-api?tab=readme-ov-file#add-new-product